 How Do I Get Rid of Drugstore Beetles?

 Controlling drugstore beetles begins with a thorough inspection.
 It is important to find everything that they have infested.

 Insecticide application is the final step.
 It should be applied only in cracks and crevices.
 The object is to help eliminate any beetles that may be hiding without contaminating surfaces.
 Incomplete treatment can allow survivors to re-infest.

 What You Can Do

 One of the most important drugstore beetle controls is to keep spilled products and old, outdated packaged items they like to eat cleaned up and thrown away.
 Also, be sure to clean pantry and cabinet shelves with a vacuum.

 Behavior, Diet & Habits

 The adult beetle lays eggs on the food.
 When the larva hatches, it eats and grows.
-The larva stage lasts for several months.
-The full-grown larva spins a silken cocoon.
+The larva stage lasts for several months spins a silken cocoon when fully grown.
 Inside the cocoon, it takes more than two weeks for the larva to change to an adult.
-In a warm climate, the beetles can produce as many as four generations per year.
+In a warm climate, drugstore beetles can produce as many as four generations per year.